2020 Liberian constitutional referendum

 A constitutional referendum was held in Liberia on 8 December 2020 alongside Senate elections and two by-elections to the House of Representatives.
 It had been planned for 13 October, but was postponed due to the COVID-19 pandemic.
 Voters were asked whether they approved of eight amendments to the constitution, voting separately on each one.
-Although a majority of valid votes were in favour for each proposal, the two-thirds quorum was not met for any proposal.
+Although a majority of valid votes were in favour of each proposal, the two-thirds quorum was not met for any proposal.

 Background

 The government had planned to bundle the eight amendments into three questions, with one question on amending article 28 (citizenship), one on amending articles 45, 47, 48, 49 and 50 on the terms of office of the President, Senate and House of Representatives, and one on amending article 83 to change the date of general elections and decrease the time the Elections Commission has to investigate complaints.
 However, this was ruled unconstitutional by the Supreme Court, as article 92 requires amendments to be voted on separately.
 This was taken by many to mean the referendum was cancelled.
 However, Solicitor-General Syrenius Cephus claimed the ruling meant that if the questions were unbundled, the referendum could go ahead.
 The National Elections Commission subsequently began printing new ballot papers with the amendments separated out.

 The opposition Collaborating Political Parties attempted to appeal to the Supreme Court, but were unsuccessful.
-Despite reports the changes would lead to George Weah's third presidential term like in other Western African neighbors, Weah denied the move.
+Despite reports that the changes would lead to George Weah's third presidential term like in other Western African neighbors, Weah denied the move.